Generalized symmetries in singularity-free nonlinear $\sigma$ models and their disordered phases: Nontrivial disordered phases

 and the homotopy classes ${\pi_3(S^2)}$ are characterized by the Hopf invariant, which can be expressed in terms of $A_\mu$ as~\cite{Ah0005150}

-In light of Eqs.~\eqref{CP1pi2} and~\eqref{CP1pi3}, we construct the low-energy field theory using dynamical ${1}$-form and ${2}$-form ${U(1)}$ gauge fields ${A}$ and ${B}$, respectively.
-The gauge field ${A}$ is the same that appears in the ${\mathbb{C}\mathbb{P}^1}$ presentation.
+In light of Eqs.~\eqref{ZFH}, \eqref{CP1pi2} and \eqref{CP1pi3}, we construct the low-energy field theory using dynamical ${1}$-form and ${2}$-form ${U(1)}$ gauge fields ${A}$ and ${B}$, respectively.
+The gauge field ${A}$ is the same that appears in the ${\mathbb{C}P^1}$ presentation.
 The gauge field ${B}$ is introduced to remedy the fact that the integrand in Eq.~\eqref{CP1pi3} is not gauge invariant.
-Using ${A}$ and ${B}$, we construct the gauge invariant field strengths
+Using ${A}$ and ${B}$, we construct the gauge invariant fields $F$ and $H$, which are expressed as